 Here, we’ll be taking a closer look at the SBA 7(a) loan for dentists to help you better understand what makes it great for your needs.

 The SBA 7(a) loan is offered by a wide variety of lenders, giving you a lot of different options to choose from.
 If you want to purchase real estate to expand your practice or start one, you can get terms up to 25 years and as much as $5 million when purchasing commercial real estate.
-But the SBA 7(a) business loans for dentists aren’t a great option if you also plan to buy real estate land or start a construction project to open your practice.
 The SBA 7(a) loan for dentists can also be used for working capital, helping you purchase equipment for your practice or pay for other expenses.
 It’s also ideal for dentists who are just starting their practice, which is an expensive proposition.
 This makes the SBA 7(a) loan very flexible.

 What can SBA Loans be used for?